leminhtuan2015/Today-I-Learn/tech_redux/redux_pure_javascript_example.md

   * Redux store is the **Global state** that contain all the state of each reducers
   * **Store = Global state = contain all small states of each reducer**

-* Step 3: Connect redux store to the view
+* Step 3: Connect redux store to the views
   * When store object is changed, we nee to update the UI
   * We need to connect/subscribe the Store with the UI => this is the way of callback when store is change
   * **Callback UI when store is changed**